Dominated Actions in Imperfect-Information Games: Algorithm for identifying dominated actions in two-player games

 The Lagrangian is

 The dual problem is

 So Problem~\ref{eq:sub1} is equivalent to:

 Next consider Problem~\ref{eq:sub2}.
 Note that both players are aligned in trying to maximize the objective.
-Let us define a new problem $\overline{G}$ where player 1 selects the actions for both players.
-We denote player 1's strategy in this modified game by $\overline{\mathbf{x}}_1.$ We modify $\mathbf{E}$ and resize $\mathbf{e}$ accordingly and denote them by $\mathbf{E'}$ and $\mathbf{e'}.$ The payoffs can now be represented as a vector $\mathbf{a}$.
-In the new representation let $i'$ denote the index of the sequence with concluding action $c$, and let $S'_I$ denote the set of indices corresponding to action sequences leading to $I$.
+Let us define a new problem $G'$ where player 1 selects the actions for both players.
+We denote player 1's strategy in this modified game by $\mathbf{x}'_1.$ We modify $\mathbf{E}$ and resize $\mathbf{e}$ accordingly and denote them by $\mathbf{E'}$ and $\mathbf{e'}.$ The payoffs can now be represented as a vector $\mathbf{a}'$.
+In the new representation let $i'_c$ denote the index of the sequence with concluding action $c$, and let $i'_p$ denote the index of the parent sequence.

+Note that $G'$ is not treated as a two-player game and no equilibrium computation is performed.
+Instead, player 1 controls all decision nodes and the problem becomes a single-agent optimization problem over the game tree.
+The sequence-form constraints $E'$ simply enforce valid realization plans in the tree and do not rely on perfect recall.
+Therefore the formulation remains valid even though merging the players may introduce imperfect recall.
+The same interpretation applies to Problems~\ref{eq:a2-weak} and \ref{eq:a1-weak}.

-Let $u_2$ denote the optimal objective value for optimization problem~\ref{eq:a2}, and $u_1$ denote the optimal objective value for problem~\ref{eq:a1}.
-If $u_2 > u_1$ then we conclude that action $c$ is strictly dominated.
-If $u_2 < u_1$ then we conclude that action $c$ is not strictly or weakly dominated.
-If $u_2 = u_1$, let $u_3$ denote the optimal objective value for problem~\ref{eq:a2-weak}, and let $u_4$ denote the optimal objective value for problem~\ref{eq:a1-weak}.
-If $u_3 > u_4$ then we conclude that action $c$ is weakly dominated, and if $u_3 = u_4$ we conclude that action $c$ is not strictly or weakly dominated (note that we cannot have $u_3 < u_4$).
+Let $v_5$ denote the optimal objective value for optimization problem~\ref{eq:a2}, and $v_6$ denote the optimal objective value for problem~\ref{eq:a1}.
+If $v_5 > v_6$ then we conclude that action $c$ is strictly dominated.
+If $v_5 < v_6$ then we conclude that action $c$ is not strictly or weakly dominated.
+If $v_5 = v_6$, let $v_7$ denote the optimal objective value for problem~\ref{eq:a2-weak}, and let $v_8$ denote the optimal objective value for problem~\ref{eq:a1-weak}.
+If $v_7 > v_8$ then we conclude that action $c$ is weakly dominated, and if $v_7 = v_8$ we conclude that action $c$ is not strictly or weakly dominated (note that we cannot have $v_7 < v_8$).